rubenhorne/ic-issues/README.md

 #### Traction

 The idea is spreading to more than a few minds.
-There is significant public discussion of the issue, and conensus around its implementation is visible and forming.
+There is significant public discussion of the issue, and consensus around its implementation is forming.

 #### Implementing

-Some entity (an individual, a company, a DAO, DFINITY, etc) has shown a reasonably likely determination to take the issue and implement it or make significant progress on its implementation.
+Some entity (an individual, a company, a DAO, DFINITY, etc) has shown a likely determination to take the issue and implement it or make significant progress on its implementation.